Excavator Education Program (EEP)

 Michigan’s natural gas utilities, transmission pipeline operators and MISS

-DIG System annually distribute The One-Call Excavation Handbook to excavation contractors as part of their Pipeline Public Awareness programs.
+DIG System annually distribute The MISS DIG 811 Excavation Handbook for Gas & Liquid Pipelines to excavation contractors as part of their Pipeline Public Awareness programs.
 We want to partner with you

 for safe-digging practices to help protect the public, your employees and the